Skip to main content

 Why it matters

-ROAS measures revenue per ad dollar, not profit.
+ROAS measures revenue per unit of ad spend, not profit.
 A 4.0x ROAS loses money if your break-even is 5.0x.
 The headline number says nothing about whether your margin covers the spend.

 Fix